Lang Dauphinet

 As the tide of the Ala Mhigan revolution began to swell, the two crossed paths less often.
 In the chaos of the Garlean annexation they parted ways, and did not hear from each other again.

-Five years after the Seventh Umbral Calamity, X'rhun heard news about the Scions and the new Warrior of Light, and was quite surprised to recognize Lang’s name.
-He was happy to hear that Lang was doing well, but it had been so long, and he was quite accustomed to life as a solo adventurer, so he didn’t feel the need to reintroduce himself.
-By circumstance, they ran into each other outside the gates of Ul'dah.
+By circumstance, they ran into each other outside the gates of Ul'dah, five years after the Calamity.
 They caught up on the last twenty years.
-Lang learned that the Crimson Duellists had been betrayed by one of their own number.
+Lang learned that the Crimson Duelists had been betrayed by one of their own number.
 X'rhun had tried to take on apprentices a few times since then, but fearing he'd create another Lambard, he did not have success as a mentor.

 Lang was glad to see an old friend, but they had their own places to be.
 Lang went to deal with the threat of Bahamut, where he met Alisaie and recommended she seek out X'rhun as a mentor.
 Not long after that, the Bloody Banquet forced Lang to return to Ishgard.

 The next time they met was after the end of the Dragonsong war.
-Lang helped X'rhun with mentoring Arya and uncovering her past, and as they spent time together, their old and familiar friendship was renewed, as if they had never separated in the last twenty years.
-Yet feelings both old and new were burgeoning, and after they defeated Lambard, X'rhun confessed to Lang, who affirmed that he also felt their comfortable bond changing shape.
-But neither was sure what kind of romantic relationship the other desired, and neither felt ready for it yet.
+Lang helped X'rhun with mentoring Arya and defeating Lambard.
+As they spent time together, their old and familiar friendship was renewed, as if they had never separated in the last twenty years, yet feelings both old and new were burgeoning.
+They spent one night of intimacy together, but went no further after that.

 The contents of a faded old letter found in the Tomb of the Errant Sword.
 The writing is shaky and faint.